 Custom cabinets are constructed using a plywood box and then using a solid wood overlay, like oak, cherry or maple.
 Ferguson says that maple is typically used because it is a strong wood and it is easy to paint.

 Custom cabinets are designed specifically for your space.
-Custom-built cabinets are more functional than stock cabinets and the design uses your kitchen space optimally.
+Custom-built cabinetry, such as Ultracraft cabinets, are more functional than stock cabinets, and the design maximizes the use of your kitchen space.
 Unlike stock and semi-custom cabinets, custom cabinets aren’t built modularly.
 Stock and semi-custom cabinets are built as boxes that you put together to fit your space.
 For instance, with stock cabinets, if you have an 8-foot wall space to fill, you will find a combination of boxes to fill that wall.
 With custom cabinets, your carpenter will build an 8-foot cabinet specifically for that wall, according to Ferguson.

 Time span is another factor to consider with your kitchen cabinets.
 Custom cabinets have a longer production time than stock and semi-custom cabinets.
 Ferguson says custom cabinets can take from four to ten weeks.
 An $80,000 will take around eight weeks, and a $30,000 kitchen around four weeks.
 Custom cabinets don’t have the instant gratification of being installed right away like RTA or stock cabinets, but they do leave an impression, lasting for decades.

 How often do you use your kitchen?
 If you host dinner parties, bake regularly and find yourself always preparing a dish in your kitchen, then you will get your money’s worth with custom cabinets.
 If a high-end kitchen fits your lifestyle, then it’s an investment that will give back.
 If you don’t use your kitchen often, then it’s wise to purchase stock or semi-custom cabinets.